therealOri/Chatter/README.md

 ChatterEye grabs chat messages from all servers you/your bot is in and from all of the channels it can see.
 You can also set it to only read from a server/guild of your choosing and a channel of your choosing in said guild.
 You can edit this in `.env`.
 Then it sends/Logs all chat messages into chat_logs.db.
 The database is written in/for sqlite3, so you will need `DB Browser for SQLite` for viewing the databse.

+Note, Installing `discord.py-self` and `discord.py` together will not allow you to run normal discord bots until you uninstall them both and reinstall discord.py using pip3.
 #
 You can use either a discord bot token or a user token for this. but note that **Using a selfbot is against discord TOS**.
 __ __